zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 "The ground of that hell was made of iron, with flames of fire The fire is spreading for about a hundred yards.

-“The saddest fear of the most grievous roaring inaccessible flames Which gives rise to hair-raising
+"The saddest fear of the most grievous roaring inaccessible flames Which gives rise to hair-raising

 "(Its) eastern wall was ablaze with flames of sin